leo_passes/type_checking/check_program.rs

 // Check that the number of transitions does not exceed the maximum.

-if transition_count > N::MAX_FUNCTIONS {
+if transition_count > self.limits.max_functions {

 self.emit_err(TypeCheckerError::too_many_transitions(